Share your expertise in the CNCF Annual Survey!

 • All speakers are required to adhere to our Code of Conduct.
 We also highly recommend that speakers take our online Inclusive Speaker Orientation Course.

 • Panel submissions must include the names of all participants in the initial submission to be considered.
-In an effort to promote speaker diversity, CNCF does not accept submissions with all-male panels, and speakers must not all be from the same company.
+In an effort to promote speaker diversity, CNCF does not accept submissions with 3+ speakers or panels that do not contain a gender diverse speaker, and speakers must not all be from the same company.

 • Complimentary Passes For Speakers – One complimentary pass for the event will be provided for each accepted speaker.